 - Analyse the resilience of economic infrastructure systems and the costs and benefits of improvements; and

 - Undertake ’stress tests’ of sectors, areas and organisations.

-The study will build on the Commission’s first National Infrastructure Assessment and form the basis for resilience to be addressed in future assessments.
+The study builds on the Commission’s first National Infrastructure Assessment and will form the basis for resilience to be addressed in future assessments.